Spin-Adapted Fermionic Unitaries: From Lie Algebras to Compact Quantum Circuits: Effect of Permutations in the Wei--Norman Decompositions of

 \section{Effect of Permutations in the Wei--Norman Decompositions of $\boldsymbol{\exp(A_{PP}^{QR})}$}

 As an illustration of the effect of permuting the exponentials appearing in the Wei--Norman decomposition of spin-adapted unitaries, we computed all 120 permutations of the five exponentials defining the Wei--Norman decomposition of $\exp(A_{PP}^{QR})$.
+Note that the permutations are given relative to the ordering of basis elements used in \cref{ssec:ppqr_Lie}, \foreign{i.e.}, the ordering used in the main text corresponds to the (1,3,2,4,5) permutation.

 \FloatBarrier